Transport Engineering, Planning and Management MSc

 You'll focus on the design of transport infrastructure.
 You'll also engage with road safety including:

-You'll gain skills and practical experience that will transfer to a range of careers including:
+You'll gain skills and practical experience that will transfer to a range of careers such as:

 You'll gain a variety of practical and theoretical skills.
 These are required to provide a solid grounding for a career in organisations such as: